krisyejh/k8s-wordsmith-demo/README.md

 kubectl apply -f kube-deployment.yml
 ```

-Now browse to http://localhost:8081 and you will see the same site..
+Now browse to http://localhost:8081 and you will see the same site.